X (Chris Brown album): Background

 I tried to stay away from the Euro beats, and not go totally pop.
 I wanted to put that classic essence of R&B and soul with the new age of music now.
 There's a lot of live instruments, and a lot less Auto-Tune.
 I really wanted to demonstrate my vocal ability, creating the vibe of me singing along with a band.

 Brown stated during a 2013 interview with Billboard that X was his "most personal album to date", explaining: "I've been going through my own trials and tribulations, overcoming a lot of stuff and persevering through things.
 And my release is the studio", wanting to bring on the album "songs about real life that people can identify with".
 In a 2022 interview, the singer reflected that during the period he was working on X, he experienced numerous instances where fans shared how his music had helped them through life-changing situations, making him realize that he was making music for an "actual purpose".
-Brown said to Rolling Stone: “Whether it’s personal or life experiences – my girl, my exes, love in general, or just reality – I’m putting all that into this album”, also explaining the significance of the title:
+Brown told Rolling Stone: “Whether it’s personal or life experiences – my girl, my exes, love in general, or just reality – I’m putting all that into this album”, also explaining the significance of the title:

 It's the Roman numeral for 10.
 5/5/89 is my birthday: 5 plus 5 is 10, and this is my tenth year since I got into music.
 'X' is the 24th letter in the alphabet, and I will turn 24 when this album comes out.
 'X' is also a metaphor, as in 'ex-girlfriend': it implies you're progressing and moving on in life, not holding on to the past and your old ways.

 Recording and production

 American record producer Quincy Jones (pictured) was the inspiration behind the recording process for X.

 In March 2013, Brown spoke about working with artists and producers, such as Pharrell Williams, Ariana Grande, Kendrick Lamar, Ludacris, Rihanna, Nicki Minaj, Wiz Khalifa, Timbaland, Diplo, Danja and RoccStar.
 On July 4, 2013, Brown confirmed different guest features on the album, including Nicki Minaj, Kendrick Lamar, Rihanna, Wiz Khalifa, B.o.B and Kelly Rowland, among others.
-However, various artists announced didn't make the cut for X. At the same time, the production would be confirmed by Timbaland, Diplo, Polow da Don, Danja, Pharrell and Drumma Boy.
+However, various artists who were announced didn’t make the cut for X. At the same time, the production would be confirmed by Timbaland, Diplo, Polow da Don, Danja, Pharrell and Drumma Boy.

 Brown said that, while making the record, he wanted to "take the Quincy Jones approach" to his music, trying to hear what was in rotation on the radio as little as possible and locking himself in a recording studio with the producers so that the album could be as authentic as possible.
-Because of RCA's choices and the singer's legal problems, the release of the album suffered several delays in 2013 and 2014, that led to a prolongation of its working.
+Because of RCA's choices and the singer's legal problems, the release of X suffered several delays in 2013 and 2014, which prolonged the making of the album.
 On August 5, 2014, Brown said that he ended the recording sessions for the album, and that he had "about 50 songs" to sift through and perfect for X.